SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 ## Register Your SAP S/4HANA Cloud System

-To build extension applications for your SAP S/4HANA Cloud system, you need to connect your SAP S/4HANA Cloud system to your SAP Cloud Platform global account.
+To build extension applications for your SAP S/4HANA Cloud system, you need to connect your SAP S/4HANA Cloud system to your SAP Business Technology Platform global account.

 To be able to do this, in respect to authorizations you must be:

-- an administrator of the SAP Cloud Platform global account
+- an administrator of the SAP Business Technology Platform global account

 - an administrator of the SAP S/4HANA Cloud system.

-### SAP Cloud Platform
+### SAP Business Technology Platform

-1. In your SAP Cloud Platform Cockpit, open your global account and choose *Systems*.
+1. In your SAP Business Technology Platform Cockpit, open your global account and choose *Systems*.

 2. In the Systems panel, choose *Register System*.